06 Feb 8 THINGS YOU NEED TO KNOW ABOUT HEALTH CARE IN CAPE BRETON

 - Creating an ER shift premium/incentive offered to doctors to try to cover hard-to-fill emergency department shifts in Cape Breton.

-- Recruiting eight new family doctors and three new specialists in Cape Breton.
+- Recruiting eight new family doctors and seven new specialists in Cape Breton.

 There is still more work to do, and there is no doubt that there are challenges with healthcare delivery in Cape Breton.
 Cape Bretoners are seeing and feeling those challenges firsthand.
 Every day.